Agenda, decisions and minutes

-Councillor Seldon declared an other declarable interest as he knew a local resident.
+Councillor Hardwick declared an other declarable interest because he knew the owner of the farm.

-To approve and sign the minutes of the meeting held on 12 May 2020.
+To approve and sign the minutes of the meetings held on 10 April 2019.

-RESOLVED: That the minutes of the meeting held on 3 June 2020 be approved as a correct record and signed by the Chairperson.
+RESOLVED: That the minutes of the meetings held on 10 April 2019 be approved as a correct record and signed by the Chairman.

 To receive any announcements from the Chairperson.

 The Chairperson outlined some procedural points, welcomed members to the committee’s first meeting since the elections and wished them well in their role.